-During the second quarter of 2017, the Company recorded immaterial adjustments to its unaudited condensed consolidated financial statements to (1) reduce revenue by approximately \$0.6 million and (2) increase general and administrative expense by approximately \$0.1 million, related to prior periods.
-The Company has concluded that the impact of the adjustment is not material to the results of operations or financial position for the current period or any prior quarterly or annual period financial statements; accordingly, the Company recorded the related adjustment in the three months ended June 30, 2017.
+During the second quarter of 2017, the Company recorded immaterial adjustments to its unaudited condensed consolidated financial statements to: (1) reduce revenue by approximately \$0.6 million and (2) increase general and administrative expense by approximately \$0.1 million, related to prior periods.
+During the third quarter of 2017, the Company recorded an immaterial adjustment to its unaudited condensed consolidated financial statements to increase revenue by approximately \$0.9 million, related to prior periods.
+The Company has concluded that the impact of these adjustments is not material to the results of operations or financial position for the periods in which these adjustments were recorded nor any prior quarterly or annual period financial statements.